YouSee: YouSee Broadband

 YouSee has offered internet via cable television since building a return path (using DOCSIS) on the network in the years 2000-2002.
 It had previously been marketed under the name Webspeed, but was re-branded as YouSee Broadband in 2007.

-Today YouSee continues to serve broadband to consumers either via coaxial cable, optical fiber or through the old copper telephone lines (DSL).
+Today YouSee continues to serve broadband to consumers either via coaxial cable and optical fiber.

 Prior to April 2016 customers had to subscribe to at least the basic TV channel package to get broadband over cable.
 This requirement was removed after parent company TDC was forced by the authorities to allow other broadband companies to serve broadband to consumers using the TDC/YouSee infrastructure without the consumer having to have a TV package from YouSee.

 In 2012 YouSee began offering 100 Mbit/s download speeds.
 Four years later, in 2016, 300 Mbit/s was introduced as the top download speed.
 Also in 2016, YouSee started a nationwide upgrade of their broadband infrastructure in a partnership with Huawei.
 The upgrade enables gigabit download speeds by deploying DOCSIS 3.1 nationwide, and is expected to be completed by the end of 2017.
 Later in 2016 an upgrade of the copper broadband network was announced in partnership with Nokia enabling up to 300 Mbit/s speeds (using Vplus) depending on the distance between the household and the nearest cabinet.
 On 8 May 2017 YouSee began offering 1000 Mbit/s download speeds in the areas where DOCSIS 3.1 had been deployed.
 On 30 June 2021 YouSee introduced 2500/2500 Mbit/s as the top speed on the fiber network of sister company TDC Net.

+In 2024 at was announced that the old copper infrastructure would gradually shut down starting that year with a planned completion in 2030, marking the end of DSL internet.